xmhai/techdoc/devops/git.md

 Git’s collaboration model is based on repository-to-repository interaction.
 You push or pull commits from one repository to another.

+- Bare Repository
+  - No working directory and not for normal development.
+  - Only contains .git directory.
+  - Shouldn't make any commits in it.
+  - No remotes are created.
+- Development (non-bare) Repository

+data structures (objects/ folder)
+- object store
+  - blob
+    each version of file is represented as a blob. only hold file data.
+  - tree
+    represents one level of directory information.
+  - commit
+    holds meta data of each change, including author, committer etc.
+    points to a tree object.
+  - tag
+    assigns human readable name to a commit.
+- index
+  a temporary and dynamic binary file that describes the directory structure of entire repository.

 ## Branch
 Branch Model
 http://nvie.com/posts/a-successful-git-branching-model/

+---
+## Git Lifecycle
+**Create Remote Repository**
+- git init --bare *repository* or from github/gitlab/...
+- A bare repository is created.

+**Clone Repository**
+- git clone *url*
+- Local repository is created

+**Configure Git**
+- git config user.name "xmhai"
+- git config user.email "xmhai@hotmail.com"
+- .git/config is updated
+- Update .gitignore

+**Stash Change**
+- stage changes will add files to objects/ folder and update index.

+**Commit Change**
+- git commit --all
+- records a snapshot of index and place it in ojbect store.
+- snapshot is delta compared with previous snapshot contains a list of affected files and directories.

+**Push Change**

+**Pull Remote Repository**

+**Check Change History**

+**Diff**

+**Blame**

+**Merge Change**

+**Create Local Branch**
+- git checkout -b *branchName*

+**Merge local branch**
+- git merge

+**Create Remote Branch**

 ---
 ## Git Command Usage